What You Need To Know About Your COVID-19 Emergency Eviction Protections

 • Rural housing voucher program

-Note that the protections are only for the time period specified and only covered evictions directly related to nonpayment.
+Note that the protections are only for the period specified and only cover evictions directly related to nonpayment.
 Qualifying renters received the following protections between March 27, 2020, and July 24, 2020:

 • Landlords were prohibited from issuing any 30-day eviction notices until July 25, 2020.

-• Landlords were prohibited from filing for an eviction for nonpayment of rents or other bills.
+• Landlords were prohibited from filing for an eviction for nonpayment of rent or other bills.

 • They were prohibited from charging renters fees or penalties for nonpayment of rent or other bills.

 Renters should also note that many homeowners using federally backed mortgages faced additional restrictions until August 31, 2020.
-The mortgage types this affected included the VA loans, USDA loans and FHA loans.
+The mortgage types this affected included VA loans, USDA loans, and FHA loans.

 What Else Does the Federal Government Recommend?